landlordwales/guides/bedroom.md

 ### Ceiling

-A damp patch or mark could mean a leak in the roof therefore:

-If you notice any damp patches or marks
+A damp patch or mark could mean a leak in the roof therefore if you notice any damp patches or marks:

-- contact your landlord
+- contact your landlord immediately
-- failure to do so could lead to costly repairs
 - do not perform any repairs yourself

+Failure to do so could lead to costly repairs.

 ### Windows